metabrainz/musicbrainz-server/HACKING-CAA.md

     $ vim coverart_redirect.conf

-Set prefix=http://localhost/caa/ in the [s3] section (this should be the location where ssssss.php is storing uploaded images).
+Set prefix=http://localhost/caa/ in the [s3] section (this should be the location where ssssss.psgi is storing uploaded images).

 And start the server: